 That’s why liquor liability insurance is a crucial part of any restaurant insurance arsenal, but that doesn’t mean only food service businesses need to be concerned about it.

-What Liquor Liability Insurance?
+What Is Liquor Liability Insurance?

 Sometimes referred to as “dram shop” insurance, liquor liability coverage is available in 43 states and premiums vary according to the local laws.
 States with strict liquor liability laws will have higher premiums; states with more lenient laws will have lower premiums.